 To fulfil our aims we use the 'Come and See' programme of Religious Education.
-R.E is a core subject and should cover 10% of the curriculum.
-The further time is part of Collective Worship (see Collective Worship and Liturgy Policy).
+R.E is a core subject and covers 10% of the curriculum.
 This taught RE time can be carried out in several shorter sessions throughout the week or in longer sessions.
 This time does not include time spent in collective worship.

 It integrates the Catechism of the Catholic Church, the Catholic Levels of Attainment and the Religious Education Curriculum Directory.
 Children explore the mystery of Faith through Scripture and Tradition.
 Links are made explicitly in planning documents to the resources and plans are adapted to meet the needs of the unique cohort.
 The 'Come and See' programme is used to deliver the curriculum, but other resources can be used alongside it.
 The programme follows an annual cycle and each following the themes of God as our Creator, God as our Saviour and God as the Spirit are taught.
 Each Year Group has their own planning and series of topics to follow throughout the year.
 Lessons are very well resourced with both interactive stimuli, a variety of artefacts and making cross curricular links.
 There are three topics taught each term and 2 other 'faith' units; Islam, Hinduism, Sikhism and Judaism.
 Come and See meets the requirements of the Curriculum Directory.